fvarrui/JavaPackager/README.md

 > Plugin published at [Maven Central](https://search.maven.org/artifact/io.github.fvarrui/javapackager) since v0.9.0.
 See published versions at [releases](https://github.com/fvarrui/JavaPackager/releases) section.

-> SNAPSHOTs versions are not pusblished at Maven Central, so you have to [install them manually](#how-to-build-and-install-the-plugin).
+> SNAPSHOT versions are not pusblished at Maven Central, so you have to [install them manually](#how-to-build-and-install-the-plugin).

 ## How to use the plugin